RocketMan/zookeeper/docs/PlaylistEvents.md

-## Example Zookeeper JSON:API playlist creation
+## Example Zookeeper Online JSON:API playlist creation

 The following example illustrates dynamic playlist creation, where we create an empty playlist and add events to it.